 Alternatively, if we are feeling confident and good about ourselves, we may be less likely to notice small imperfections.
 So, while the mirror is not a perfect tool, it is generally reliable when it comes to giving us an idea of how we look.

 Let’s read the background and history that what are mirrors made of?

-How You Look in The Mirror vs How You Look in Pictures?
+How Do You look in The Mirror vs How You Look in Pictures